eoli3n/eoli3n.github.io/_posts/_drafts/2023-01-08-from-calyxos-to-grapheneos.md

 IMO, a downside to the GrapheneOS paradigm is that it doesn't push app developers to stop using google services.
 However, GrapheneOS is for sure the best solution to maximise compatibility and security.

 Thanks to drav-corp, opsecs and matchboxbananasynergy from ``irc.libera.chat#grapheneos`` who helped me to write this and understand the specifics of each packaging solution.

+You can get help on the [grapheneOS forum](https://discuss.grapheneos.org/).